Jun2028/test/README.md

 # test
-This is a very old project from an undergrad course.
+This was a very old project from an undergrad course.